Last date modified: 2026-May-22

 Search Manager

 View the search manager assigned to the request.
-The Search Manager is assigned during the Intake phase.
+The Search Manager was assigned during the Intake phase.

 You can change the search manager at any time by clicking the Change button.